Trump administration asks Supreme Court to halt trial over census

 Furman said in a Sept.
 21 order that Ross must face a deposition by lawyers for the states because his “intent and credibility are directly at issue” in the lawsuit.

+Furman said there was doubt about Ross’ public statements that the Justice Department initiated the request to include the citizenship question and that he was not aware of any discussions with the White House about it.

 But on Oct.
-22, the Supreme Court blocked Ross’ deposition and gave the administration until Monday to appeal the trial judge’s orders regarding compelling documents and other testimony before trial.
+22, the Supreme Court blocked Ross’ deposition and gave the administration until Monday to appeal the trial judge’s orders.

+The administration told the justices on Monday that there should be no trial into Ross’ motives for adding the citizenship question, including whether he harbored “secret racial animus” in doing so.

+“The harms to the government from such a proceeding are self-evident,” the government said.

 The U.S. Constitution mandates a census every 10 years.
 It is used in the allocation of seats in Congress and the distribution of billions of dollars in federal funds.
 A citizenship question has not appeared on the census since 1950.